aaronlmatch/aaronlmatch.github.io/_pages/about.md

   - /about.html
 ---

-I am an atmospheric scientist with a focus on stratospheric dynamics, stratospheric chemistry, and climate science.
+I am an atmospheric scientist with a focus on stratospheric dynamics, photochemistry, and transport.
 My work scrutinizes mechanistic explanations for emergent climate phenomena.
 I have focused on the bottom of the hierarchy of climate models, working to improve the occasional instances in which our conceptual explanations for atmospheric phenomena (i.e., how we think about the atmosphere) do not align with the quantitative theories on which they are nominally based.
 Questions like: Why does tropical ozone have an interior maximum?
 How does photochemistry lead to cascading responses of the ozone layer to perturbations?
 Why does the tropical Quasi-Biennial Oscillation vanish below 70 hPa?
 These results have implications for interpreting comprehensive atmospheric models and understanding the climate response to perturbations such as global warming and ozone depletion.

 In October 2024, I began as a postdoctoral researcher working with Peter Hitchcock at Cornell University.
 We are working on a project called "From surface warming to stratospheric change", in which we seek to understand how surface warming---both mean and patterned---affects the tropical tropopause layer and stratosphere, thinking carefully about the roles of convection, waves, ozone, and water vapor.